Marilyn and I like road trips. We’ve taken them for as long as we’ve had something with four wheels and an engine.

 Meanwhile, back at CBC ranch

-ontinuing to drift downward.
+In the months following my three rounds of R-C(V)P, my CBC continued to look better and better.
+Not only had the hemolysis stopped, but my red counts were making a slow climb toward normal.
+My lymphocyte count was continuing to drift downward.
 My lymph nodes, which were knocked back to the point of being less swollen than they were at diagnosis in 2003, were stable.
 By the time we went to Bethesda, my red counts had crossed the line into the low-normal range and my Coombs test, though still positive, was now only “microscopically” so.
 The nodes had come back a little, but not much.
 My spleen and liver were behaving themselves.
 The lymphocyte count had dropped to its lowest level since I had the chemo eight months before.

+In other words, I was doing better than I could have hoped when I finished the R-C(V)P in December and approached the NCI in January.
 And so the transplant immediacy factor was beginning to diminish.
 When your back is against the wall, you do what you have to do, regardless of the risk.
 When the pressure is off, you look at things from a different perspective, especially when you are considering taking a step that has a 15% to 20% chance of killing you.

 But the prospect of having just one donor added a little drama to my decision as we traveled east.
 Do I seize the moment before there is no donor at all?
-Or would it be reasonable to expect that more donors might come along in the future
+Or would it be reasonable to expect that more donors might come along in the future?

 And are those even the right issues to be focusing on?